 At the end of the year or the start of the year, did you write down your goals?
 How are the new year’s goals going?
 No longer on track.
 You are not alone.

-At two months into the year, mid February, research shows 80% of people fail at keeping their goals.
+At about two months into the year, mid February, research shows 80% of people fail at keeping their goals.

-At six months, June, research shows only 40% of people who set New Year resolutions are still working towards their goals.
+At six months, in June, research shows only 40% of people who set New Year resolutions are still working towards their goals.

 The reason people fail at keeping their goals is not planning their goals correctly at the start.
 Their goals are more of a wish than a target with a plan of action.

 I like to set goals in different areas of my life as to aim to have some balance across the different domains of my life.

 Work-life balance goals need to fall into categories because when focus only on one area of life will throw you off balance.
 Albert Einstein’s quote ‘Life is like a bicycle to keep your balance you must keep moving’ refers to a wheel’.